Package com.google.cloud.aiplatform.v1

 Immutable.
 Specifies arguments for the command that runs when the container starts.
 This overrides the container's [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd).
 Specify this field as an array of executable and arguments, similar to a Docker `CMD`'s "default parameters" form.
 If you don't specify this field but do specify the [command][google.cloud.aiplatform.v1.ModelContainerSpec.command] field, then the command from the `command` field runs without any additional arguments.
 See the [Kubernetes documentation about how the `command` and `args` fields interact with a container's `ENTRYPOINT` and `CMD`](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#notes).
 If you don't specify this field and don't specify the `command` field, then the container's [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#cmd) and `CMD` determine what runs based on their default behavior.
 See the Docker documentation about [how `CMD` and `ENTRYPOINT` interact](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).
 In this field, you can reference [environment variables set by Vertex AI](https://cloud.google.com/vertex-ai/docs/predictions/custom-container-requirements#aip-variables) and environment variables set in the [env][google.cloud.aiplatform.v1.ModelContainerSpec.env] field.
 You cannot reference environment variables set in the Docker image.
 In order for environment variables to be expanded, reference them by using the following syntax: <code>$(<var>VARIABLE_NAME</var>)</code> Note that this differs from Bash variable expansion, which does not use parentheses.
 If a variable cannot be resolved, the reference in the input string is used unchanged.
 To avoid variable expansion, you can escape this syntax with `$$`; for example: <code>$$(<var>VARIABLE_NAME</var>)</code> This field corresponds to the `args` field of the Kubernetes Containers [v1 core API](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#container-v1-core).

-repeated string args = 3 [(.google.api.field_behavior) = IMMUTABLE];
+repeated string args = 3 [(.google.api.field_behavior) = IMMUTABLE];- Specified by:

 - The count of args.